-Plaque is arguably the worst manifestation of glycation from sugar and carbs in the diet.
-It happens when a sugar molecule combines with any fat or cholesterol molecule without a cell signaling protein (hormone) to tell it what to do, and displays the true destructive force of glucose on your body.
+Plaque is arguably the worst manifestation of the glycation from sugar and carbs in the diet.
+It happens when a sugar molecule combines with any fat or cholesterol molecule without a cell signaling protein (hormone) to tell it what to do and displays the true destructive force of glucose on your body.
 This is why insulin is so important.
-It’s that cell signaling protein, a hormone in this case, that tells glucose to turn into fat.
-Without the insulin, the glucose is free to attach its polymer base molecule to any protein or lipid (usually a LDL particle or HDL particle or free floating triglycerides in you blood).to start the process of glycation.
+It’s that cell signaling protein, a hormone, in this case, that tells glucose to turn into fat.
+Without the insulin, the glucose is free to attach its polymer base molecule to any protein or lipid (usually an LDL particle or HDL particle or free-floating triglycerides in your blood).to start the process of glycation.

 By far the worst of the plaques caused by digesting wheat and gluten is amyloid plaque, because of all the diseases it has a role in.
 According to Wikipedia;